amsterdam-scala/Sjs-Simple-HTML5-canvas-game/README.md

 # Simple HTML5 Canvas game ported to Scala.js
 **Featuring Scala.js "in browser testing" by ScalaTest 3.x**

-A Scala hardcore action game where you possess and play as a Hero. :smile:
+A Scala hardcore action game where you possess and play as a Hero :smile:.

 ## Project
 This "Simple HTML5 Canvas Game" is a [Scala.js](https://en.wikipedia.org/wiki/Scala.js) project which targets a browser capable displaying HTML5, especially the `<canvas>` element.
-Stored on GitHub.com, the code due to [sbt](https://en.wikipedia.org/wiki/sbt_(software)) is also remote tested on Travis-CI.
+Stored on GitHub.com, due to [sbt](https://en.wikipedia.org/wiki/sbt_(software)) the code is also remote tested on Travis-CI.
 Also possible on an other continuous integration service.

-This quite super simple game is heavily over-engineered.
+This quite super simple game is heavily über engineered.
 It's certainly not the game that counts but the technology around it, it features:

 1. [HTML5 Canvas](https://en.wikipedia.org/wiki/Canvas_element) controlled by Scala.js
 1. Headless canvas [Selenium 2](https://en.wikipedia.org/wiki/Selenium_(software)) "in browser testing" with the recently released ScalaTest 3.x
-1. [ScalaTest 3.x](http://www.scalatest.org) featuring "async" testing styles
+1. [ScalaTest 3.x](http://www.scalatest.org) featuring "async" testing styles.
+1. Scala 2.12 compiler.
 1. Exhaustive use of a variety of Scala features, e.g.:
     * `Traits`, (`case`) `Class`es and `Object`s (singletons)
-    * `Future`s to dramatically reduce latency in web requests
+    * `Future`s sane way to dramatically reduce latency in web requests
     * [Generic[T] objects](https://en.wikipedia.org/wiki/Generic_programming) (even in the frenzied Ough).
     * [Algebraic Data Types](https://en.wikipedia.org/wiki/Algebraic_data_type)
     * [Pattern matching](https://en.wikipedia.org/wiki/Pattern_matching)